UPDATE ON COVID-19 POLICY – FIND OUT MORE

 Restaurants, cafes and eating out in Legian.

 If there’s one thing Legian has that’s loads of places to eat.
-If you’ve got kids to feed, don’t stress as there are loads of family style restaurants that are all reasonably priced on the beach as well as all the dozens of alley ways and hidden streets.
+If you’ve got kids to feed, don’t stress as there are loads of family style restaurants that are all reasonably priced on the beach ( our favourite is La Plancha) as well as all the dozens of alley ways and hidden streets.
 Basically, everywhere you look you will see some type of restaurant, cafe or local warung (which we might add are really cheap and serve fabulous local Balinese dishes).
 There is one in particular called Warung Murah which is about a 2 min walk from the beach.
 It’s famous all over Bali and you will see just by looking at the queues here that the food is outstanding and really fresh.
 For those that prefer to go to a more traditional style restaurants there are lots on the beach front.
 Just walk along the front of the beach area and you will walk right past them.
+Other restaurants worth going to in Legian especially if your with the kids for a yummy Indonesian meal is Mades Warung.
+Afterwards treat them to Mades Manis Gelato next door.

 Shopping in Legian